Skip to contents

 - nixtlar::nixtla_client_plot()

-• Target column: This column should contain the target variable to forecast, and it must be numeric.
+• Target Column: This column should contain the numeric target variable for forecasting.
 The default name for this column is y.
-If your data uses a different name, please specify it by setting the parameter target_col="your target column".
+If your dataset uses a different name, specify it by setting the parameter target_col="your_target_column_name".

 # sample valid input